ErikKalkoken/fynemeta/README.md

 fynemeta is a small command line tool that helps to use Fyne metadata in the build process.

-- Print metadata values to stdout, so they can be used in shell scripts
+- Print metadata values to stdout
-- Generate AppStream metadata files from Fyne metadata
+- Generate an AppStream metadata file from Fyne metadata

 ## Print metadata values

-The "lookup" command allows us to print a value from the metadata file to stdout, so we can use it in a shell script.
+The `lookup` command allows us to print a value from the metadata file to stdout, so we can use it in a shell script.

 Let's say we defined the name of our app in our FyneApp.toml file: